 Visit our other site, Keep Calm and Carry On USA.com, a site dedicated to our Keep Calm and Carry On products.

-We're not sure how you found us but we are glad you did!
-We see people googling all sorts of iterations of Keep Calm and Carry On like: keep calm an, keep calm &, be calm carry on, keep calm carry, keep calm and carry in, stay calm carry on.
-However you found us, Keep Calm and Carry On and welcome!
+We're not sure how you found us but we're glad you did!
+We see people googling all sorts of iterations of the phrase like: be calm and carry on, keep calm carry, and keep calm and carry in.
+However you found us, welcome!